Stuycs-K/final-project-10-linc-negronm/WORKLOG.md

 Finished targeting system.
 Added basic attack with a working attack range, as well as a death system for enemies.

+## 5/31

+Added rudimentary pathfinding system.
+Enemies will move left towards the hero horizontally until encountering a wall, after which they will move up or down to clear it.
+Also added an ability cap of 2 per hero turn.

 ## Curt Lin

 ### 5/22